-The activities of the Company and each director, officer and employee are expected to be in full compliance with the letter and spirit of all applicable laws, rules and regulations.
+The activities of the Company and each director, officer and employee are expected to be in full compliance with all applicable laws, rules and regulations in the cities, states and countries in which the Company operates.
 It would be impossible to summarize here all of the laws, rules and regulations with which the Company and its directors, officers and employees must comply.
 However, each director, officer and employee of the Company is expected to understand, respect and comply with all of the laws, regulations, policies and procedures that apply to him or her in his or her position with the Company.
-Each employee is responsible for talking to his or her manager or compliance officer to determine which laws, regulations and policies apply to his or her position and what training, if any, is necessary to understand and comply with such laws, regulations and policies.
+Each employee is responsible for consulting with his or her manager or a Compliance Officer (as defined below) to determine which laws, regulations and policies apply to his or her position and to undertake training as may be necessary to understand and comply with such laws, regulations and policies.

 II.
 Conflicts of Interest

 General.
 All directors, officers and employees of the Company have a primary business responsibility to the Company and must avoid any activity that may interfere, or have the appearance of interfering, with the performance of this responsibility.
 Business decisions must be based solely on the best interests of the Company, without regard to personal, family or other extraneous considerations.

 - a real or perceived private interest of a director, officer or employee is in conflict with the interest of the Company,